aronwc/mlsm/papers/argamon05lexical/rwang33.md

 This paper addresses distinguishing high from low neuroticism and extraversion in authors of informal text with four different sets of lexical features.

 #Algorithm
-1. They use four different sets of lexical features for this task: a standard function word list, conjunctive phrases, modality indicators, and appraisal adjectives and modifiers.
+* They use four different sets of lexical features for this task: a standard function word list, conjunctive phrases, modality indicators, and appraisal adjectives and modifiers.
-2. SMO, a support vector machine learner, was used to learn linear separators for the high and low classes in each of the two tasks.
+* SMO, a support vector machine learner, was used to learn linear separators for the high and low classes in each of the two tasks.
-3. 10-fold crossvalidation was used throughout to estimate out-of-training classification accuracy.
+* 10-fold crossvalidation was used throughout to estimate out-of-training classification accuracy.

 #Hypothesis
+Personality can be classified from the informal text written by four different sets of lexical features.

 #Data
+* The corpus used for this experiment was derived from essays written by students at the University of Texas at Austin between 1997 and 2003.
+* Undergraduate students wrote a stream-of-consciousness essay and an essay of deep self-analysis; in toto these data sets comprised 1157 and 1106 documents, respectively.
+* They were also given the NEO-FFI Five-Factor Personality Inventory.

 #Experiments